UPPMAX/HPC-python/docs/parallel.rst

     $ python integration2d_serial.py
-    Integral value is -7.117752e-17, Error is 7.117752e-17 Time spent: 21.01 sec
+    Integral value is -7.117752e-17, Error is 7.117752e-17 Time spent: 20.39 sec

+Note that outputs can be different, when timing a code a more realistic approach would be to run it several times to get statistics.

-We notice that the most expensive part in this code is the double `for loop`.
-The ``Numba`` module in Python can assist us to obtain a compiled-quality function with minimal efforts.
-This can be achieved with the ``njit()`` decorator, for instance:
+One of the crucial steps upon parallelizing a code is identifying its bottlenecks.
+In the present case, we notice that the most expensive part in this code is the double `for loop`.
+Just before we jump into a parallelization project, Python offers some options to make serial code faster.
+For instance, the ``Numba`` module can assist you to obtain a compiled-quality function with minimal efforts.
+This can be achieved with the ``njit()``
+decorator:

    .. admonition:: ``integration2d_serial_numba.py``
       :class: dropdown